scbao/pysonic/README.md

 ### Example script

 The script below shows how to:
-1. create a `NeuronalBilayerSonophore` model of a point-like cortical regular spiking neuron
+1. create a `NeuronalBilayerSonophore` model of a point-like cortical regular spiking (`CorticalRS`) neuron
 2. simulate the model with specific ultrasound parameters
 3. plot the results